ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 In order to use a bastion or intermediate jump host to connect to network devices over ``cli`` transport, network modules now support the use of ``ProxyCommand``.

-To use ``ProxyCommand`` configure the proxy settings in the Ansible inventory file to specify the proxy host.
+To use ``ProxyCommand``, configure the proxy settings in the Ansible inventory file to specify the proxy host.

 .. code-block:: ini